 Encryption system that uses a public and private key pair for cryptographic operation.
-The private key is generally stored in a user’s digital certificate and used typically to encrypt or digitally sign data.
-The public key is used typically to decrypt the data or verify its digital signatures.
-The keys could be used interchangeably as needed, that is, a public key can be used to encrypt data and the private key can be used to decrypt the data.
+The private key is generally stored in a user’s digital certificate and used typically to decrypt or digitally sign data.
+The public key is used typically to encrypt the data or verify its digital signatures.
+The keys could be used interchangeably as needed, that is, a public key can be used to decrypt data and the private key can be used to encrypt the data.

 Verifying the identity of a user, process, or device, often as a prerequisite to allowing access to resources in an information system.
 Audit trails may include event logs, paper records, error messages, and reports.

 The software logic that

 The concrete presentation of the contents of a ballot appropriate to the particular voting technology being used.
 The contents may be rendered using various methods of presentation (visual or audio), language, or graphics.